ObaidHas4565/Self-learning-chatbot/README.md

 4. If not, Jarvis prompts you to teach it; a user-provided answer (not skip) is appended to the JSON and saved.

 ## Quick start (PyCharm)
-1. Open the project folder in Pycharm
+1. Open the project folder in Pycharm.

 2. Right-click on Jarvis.py and click run.

 3. Interact in the Run console.
-Type quit to exit the program
+Type quit to exit the program.

 ## Notes & limitations
  • Simple fuzzy matching — suitable for small datasets; not a full NLP solution.